evaafi/liquidation-bot/README.md

 **Evaa Protocol**:

-> Overview: Evaa Protocol is a key player in the decentralized finance (DeFi) sector.
+> Overview: Evaa Protocol is a key player in TON DeFi.
 >
 > Functionality: Specializes in the lending and borrowing of digital assets.
 >
-> Collateralization: Emphasizes strict collateral requirements to ensure the integrity and trustworthiness of financial transactions.
+> Collateralization: Emphasizes strict collateral requirements to ensure the integrity and trustworthiness of blockchain transactions.
 >
 > Market Stability: Implements proactive measures for stability and security, particularly effective during market downturns.